wootfish/theseus.dht/doc/index.md

 Errors at the KRPC level are prefixed 1xx.
 Errors at the Theseus DHT protocol level are prefixed 2xx.
 Errors at higher levels of abstraction are prefixed 3xx.

-These error codes are likely to be subject to considerable change in later drafts.

-The following error codes are defined:
+So far, the following error codes are defined:

 - `1xx` level:
-  - `100: KRPC protocol error`
+  - `100: Invalid KRPC message`
   - `101: Internal error`
 - `2xx` level:
-  - `200: DHT protocol error`
+  - `200: Invalid DHT protocol message`
   - `201: Internal error`
-  - `201: Method not recognized`
+  - `202: Method not recognized`
-  - `202: Tag not recognized`
+  - `203: Tag not recognized`
 - `3xx` level:
   - `300: Rate-limiting active`